wp-plugins/wordpress-mobile-pack/readme.txt

 == Changelog ==

 = 1.2.0b2 =
-* hotfix for admin login page (Andrea)
-* shortened QR-code URL's and added alt attribute to img tag to be valid XHTML (edent)
+* Shortened QR-code URLs and added alt attribute to img tag to be valid XHTML Two major issues were introduced in beta 1, now solved:
+* Solved mobile admin login error
+* Restored compatibility with PHP4

 = 1.2.0b =
 * Full internationalisation and readiness for translation (see .pot file within installation)